syncfusion-content/xamarin-docs/Xamarin/ListView/Overview.md

 ---
 layout: post
 title: Overview | SfListView | Xamarin | Syncfusion
-description: Describes about quick overview for ListView features sets and advantages in Xamarin.Forms.
+description:This topic describes about the quick overview of ListView features sets and its advantages in Xamarin.Forms.
 platform: xamarin
 control: SfListView
 documentation: ug
 ---

-# SfListView
+# Xamarin ListView (SfListView) Overview

 The SfListView for Xamarin.Forms renders set of data items with Xamarin.Forms views or custom templates.
 Data can be grouped, sorted, and filtered with ease.